bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

   - *treating newly identified and changed risks*
   - *establishing readiness to begin testing*
   - *granting and obtaining approval for test completion based on the exit criteria*

+## **test cost and effort metrics**
+- *residual risks for untested components*: potential impact and likelihood of defects in untested components
+- *test cost*: the actual vs. planned cost of testing

+## **test coverage metrics**
+- *requirements coverage*: percentage of requirements covered by test cases
+- *product risk coverage*: percentage of identified product risks mitigated by test cases
+- *code coverage*: percentage of code statements, branches, paths or conditions executed by test cases

+## **test effort influencing factors**
+- *product*: quality of test basis, product size, complexity and requirements
+- *development process*: stability and maturity of organization's development processes, the used development model, material factors such as availability of test automation and tools
+- *people*: people satisfaction, skills and experience of the people involved
+- *test results*: number and severity of found defects, amount of required rework
+- *test context*: distribution of testing across subsidiaries, team composition and location, complexity of the project, the type of work

+## **test estimation**
+- test management activity of estimating how much time, effort and cost a test task will take to be completed
+- three main characteristics, interconnected with each other:
+  - *effort*: can be calculated for example in person hours or story points required to finish test tasks
+  - *time*: the time required to finish the project, can be estimated for example by calendar and working day
+  - *cost*: cost is the budget of the project, includes all expenses such as test resources, tools and infrastructure
+- process:
+  - *identify the test levels, activities and tasks*
+  - *divide the testing project into main test activities within the test process*, such as test planning and execution
+  - *estimate test effort and costs needed to finish the tasks*

+## **test estimation technique**
+- either metric- (for low complexity topics) or expert-based (high complexity topics), selection is highly influenced by context of testing
+- selection factors:
+  - *estimation error*: for example, three-point estimation can be used to determine the optimistic, pessimistic and most likely estimates &rarr; can be used to calculate the expected value and its deviation
+  - *data availability*: historical data can be required for the selected technique
+  - *expert availability*: for example the Delphi method and planning poker require expert knowledge and experience to provide accurate estimations
+  - *knowledge in modeling*: some estimation techniques require mathematical models or formulas, thus also needing skill and knowledge in them
+  - *time constraints*: some estimation techniques require more time and effort than others

+## **testing benefits**
+- qualitative (non-exhaustive):
+  - *improved reputation*
+  - *more reliable releases*
+  - *increased confidence*
+- quantitative (non-exhaustive):
+  - *found or prevented defects prior to release*
+  - *cost benefits*
+  - *reduced risk level*

 ## **test item**
 work product being tested